 But the zeitgeist is changing.
-There are many states of pain.
+Now we recognize there are many states of pain.
 All of them deserve to be listened to and understood.
-And it turns out many of them need to be validated, explored, mined for their potential for growth, and followed because they are telling us something important, sometimes ennobling, and almost always adaptive.
+And it turns out many of them need to be validated, explored, mined for their potential for growth; and followed because they are telling us something that is important, sometimes ennobling, and almost always adaptive.

 It is important to make good decisions about pain that deserves to be eradicated vs. pain that deserves to be honored, and, quite often, followed.
 Important in therapy.
 Important in life.

 But not easy.
 Or simple.
 How to decide when to go deeper into pain, elaborate on it, and find the adaptive information in it vs. when to counteract pain that is unhealthy, unproductive and, often, cruel?